-Panned floor joists: These return ducts are often very leaky and may require removing the panning to seal the natural-draft appliances will backdraft.
+Panned floor joists: These return ducts are often very leaky and may require removing the panning to seal the cavity.

+In the CAZ, return ductwork leakage causes depressurization and increases the possibility that natural-draft appliances will backdraft.
 Supply side leaks in the CAZ are less likely to cause backdrafts; rather, they may aid the appliances' natural draft by adding positive pressure to the room.